yoniker/PokerVault/YouTube/Kruzzzzer/GGPoker 50NL Rush&Cash liveplay w commentary 24.md

-[00:04:37] starting with a small C bet here.
-We don't need to go too big.
-The guy's short stacker holding here.
-No need to deviate against
-[00:04:44] ETG.
-[00:04:55] Okay, this guy has really big ATS.
-So, I would be tribetting this hand, but uh [00:05:01] not anymore.
-[00:05:08] Three betting this one.
-[00:05:15] Three betting here.
-Really small. really small for bet, but I don't think we can continue our hand, especially against
-[00:05:21] like earlier positions.
-It's too dominated.
-If I had something like pocket eights, pocket nines, jet suited, [00:05:28] you know, hands that are always mixes in theory, I would call those hands always because of the price.
-[00:05:35] Offuit hands.
-You generally don't want to call the only offsuit hand I would call against that size is ace queen.
-And
-[00:05:41] even that's kind of borderline.
-[00:05:47] He say, "Oh, do you want do we want to open this?"
-No, because we have a fish on the button.
-So, he's going to play
-[00:05:53] a lot of uh ports in position.
-So, our off [00:05:58] won't do so well against that.
-[00:06:10] We see Super Tank open, but this would be too wide to three bet.
-Oh, we have our friend here.
-Value the spot.
-[00:06:17] I haven't seen you in 200 in ages.
-I guess you went down a bit or [00:06:22] maybe you're trying some new strategies or I don't know.
-Uh testing out some new stuff.
-I meant.
-[00:06:31] Yeah.
-Opening there.
-[00:06:47] Okay, we're going to pot this one.
-Good price, playable hand.
-3x open from a [00:06:52] really, really tight guy.
-35 BBs.
-Uh, this one's pretty close.
-I'm going [00:06:59] to peel.
-Maybe he like gives me information on the flop.
-[00:07:08] I have to peel again cuz most of the fishes use half pot like one and done a lot.
-So maybe he gives gives up the [00:07:14] turn.
-He was pretty tight.
-So maybe I could have lost the the I mean maybe I could [00:07:21] have g folded the flop, but now we're here.
-We're just going to use small size.
-Start targeting his a size.
-[00:07:32] 74.
-We could we could raise this maybe.
-[00:07:40] No, it's three-way here.
-So, basically, we're hoping he [00:07:46] folds the jack if we jam.
-Needs to be good.
-H 40% 90%.
-[00:07:56] I don't think I'm going to give up.
-I think I'm going to give up this one.
-I meant [00:08:02] 87.
 [00:08:07] I didn't want to bluff on a spade completer.
 Exactly.
 Because he's a short stacker.
 I think he will over call Jack [00:08:12] X and I already wanted I already uh folded his range that I wanted to [00:08:18] follow on the turn.
 So, ace high, king queen, and stuff like that.